 October Dividend Income

-In October 2017 we received dividend income from 24 companies:
+In October we received dividends from the following companies:

 - BCE (BCE.TO)